-As of December 31, 2022, the Company recorded accounts receivable of \$2.2 million from CSL Behring related to collaboration services as well as a contract asset of \$100.0 million associated to a milestone due from CSL Behring following the first sale of HEMGENIX® in the U.S., which was deemed to be probable.
+As of December 31, 2022, the Company recorded accounts receivable of \$2.2 million from CSL Behring related to collaboration services as well as a contract asset of \$100.0 million for a milestone due from CSL Behring following the first sale of HEMGENIX® in the U.S., which was collected in July 2023.

-As of March 31, 2023, the Company had accounts receivable of \$4.8 million from CSL Behring related to collaboration services and contract manufacturing revenue and as well as the contract asset of \$100.0 million.
+As of September 30, 2023, the Company had accounts receivable of \$1.6 million from CSL Behring related to collaboration services, contract manufacturing revenue and royalty revenue.